xesco/castools/docs/CASFILE.md

 ## Technical Specification and Reference

-A definitive, implementation-grade description of the MSX cassette system and the CAS container format, based on official MSX documentation, BIOS behavior, and real-world CAS analysis.
+This document describes the MSX cassette tape protocol and CAS container format for implementation purposes.
+Information gathered from community knowledge, existing code implementations, and practical analysis.

 ---